 Discovering the Discovery Islands

 At the northern end of the Salish Sea, the seascape between British Columbia’s Mainland and Vancouver Island narrows dramatically, filled by a dense cluster of ten Discovery Islands.
 This picturesque, crazy puzzle piece of islands shrinks the seascape from a broad expanse to a maze of narrow, twisting and turning passages, inlets, arms and channels — seemingly, far more a landscape than a seascape.
 Boaters are never more than a few minutes from land and a sheltered cove for anchorage.
 National Geographic has named this collection of island jewels one of “Canada’s Places of a Lifetime”.
-Come see for yourself why.
+Come and see why for yourself.

 There are endless possibilities for fishing, kayaking, diving, whale watching, beachcombing and hiking.
 Or just listening to the silence and counting stars in an ink-black sky.
 May through September are recommended months for exploration.
 You can always find a private anchorage, but in May and September you can have the whole place to yourself, almost.
 Campbell River on Vancouver Island and Powell River on the Sunshine Coast are full-service starting points for your exploration.
 Sayward/Kelsey Bay serves as a northern entry to the islands.
 Many boaters provision, then cruise for a week, return and go out again.
 It pays to plan for considerable periods of self-sufficiency if the adventurous explorer spirit lures you into this vast wilderness area.
 Steep-sided inlets and channels can create barriers for both VHF and cellular coverage.